renovatebot/renovate/docs/usage/noise-reduction.md

 ### Be smart about grouping dependencies

 Grouping dependencies _may_ help you, but can also cause problems.
-Sometimes you're better off getting a single PR per dependency!
+Sometimes you are better off getting a single PR per dependency!

 Grouping dependencies versus single PRs:

 - Grouping dependencies increases the chance that the branch has an error ("break" your build)
 - When you upgrade multiple dependencies in one PR, it takes longer to find out which package broke the build
-- If a group PR "breaks", you'll have to wait upgrading your other dependencies until _all_ updates in the PR pass
+- If a group PR "breaks", you will have to wait upgrading your other dependencies until _all_ updates in the PR pass
-- You'll have less flexibility when one (or more) dependencies in the group have a major upgrade, but the other dependencies are good to go
+- You will have less flexibility when one (or more) dependencies in the group have a major upgrade, but the other dependencies are good to go

 ## Scheduling Renovate